 - Editors must take note of the (non-standard) review procedures of the Semantic Web journal.

 (A8) This is discouraged, but not entirely impossible.
 Please contact the editors-in-chief to discuss options before submitting your manuscript.
 Guest editors that fail to inform the editors-in-chief about their own submission will have to be removed from the board of guest editors.(Q9) Can I submit a manuscript that includes material previously published at workshops or conferences?

 (A9) Yes; however, the journal version must meet the quality criteria of top-level journals and clearly go beyond the previously published content, e.g., by providing detailed proofs, a more rigid evaluation, detailed overview of (and comparison to) related work, an implementation, or any other significant contribution that makes the work worth publishing in a journal for archival purpose.
 Moreover, authors have to ensure that the submitted manuscript does not violate any copyrights that may have been transfered to the entity publishing the previous work.
 Finally, the submitted manuscript must clearly state the previous publications it is based on.(Q10) I've been asked to polish and complete the literature references in my paper for the final version.
 What do you mean with this?

 (A10) Usually this request means that the literature references in your paper are incomplete.
 This occurs mostly in references to papers published in conference proceedings.
 A complete literature reference for such a paper usually contains the following information; note that the order of the items is defined by the publisher's style files, and ordering is done automatically if using BibTeX: Author(s), title of paper, editor(s) of the proceedings, title of the book (as on the book cover, i.e. the conference acronym does not suffice), publisher, location (city) of the publisher, year of publication, page numbers.
 Optionally, if it is published in a book series, the name of the book series and the volume should also be mentioned.
 Sometimes not all information is readily available, and we are not entirely strict with respect to completeness, but we expect a reasonable effort.
-You may find http://www.libraries.iub.edu/index.php?pageId=5520 a reasonable resource regarding the question how to make complete literature references.
 You can leave the ordering/layout of this information to BibTeX, if you use BibTeX.
 In addition, it is required that DOIs are given for those papers which have one; please note that BibTeX does not have native support for DOIs, usually you have to put them into the "note" field to make sure they are displayed with the references.

 With respect to grey literature, i.e. literature which has not been properly published, you should make every effort in providing as much information as possible so that the reader can locate it with reasonable effort.
 Giving, e.g., only a workshop title and a year is insufficient.

 When using BibTeX, please note that paper titles are made all lowercase, which means that required uppercase, e.g. for acronyms such as OWL or RDF, has to be forced manually.
-You should, in any case, proofread the literature references carefully.(Q11) I'm using BibTeX.
-Which bibstyle should I use?
+You should, in any case, proofread the literature references carefully.(Q11) Which BibTeX or Word citation style should I use?

 (A13) As Editors-in-Chief we monitor the process closely and communicate with guest editors.
 We also assist in finding reviewers, reaching a decision on the status of papers, and send out friendly reminders.
 However, if the guest editors are not responding to our inquiries and several deadlines have passed, we reserve the right to close the special issue and assign it to regular members of the editorial board.
 This step does not affect the submitted manuscripts and their potential publication but ensures a more timely processing of manuscripts.(Q14) When resubmitting a paper, how do I include my response to the previous reviews?